History & Staff

 A funeral, or memorial service, should provide family members and loved ones with the chance to reflect, remember, and celebrate a life well-lived.
 At Diuguid, our goal is to create exceptional services and experiences that fulfill the wishes of your loved one.
 Our experienced Funeral Directors provide guidance on the crucial first steps toward healing.

 Location Leader and Licensed Funeral Director & Embalmer

-Charles "Chuck" Bartel comes to Diuguid from Sheboygan, WI with more than 27 years of funeral service.
+Originally from Sheboygan, WI, Charles "Chuck" Bartel has more than 30 years of funeral service experience.
 Chuck graduated from Sheboygan North High School, attended the University of Wisconsin, and graduated with honors from Milwaukee Area Technical College with an Associate Degree in Funeral Service.
-Chuck states that “during one of the most trying times of our lives we turn to family for comfort.
+He states that, “during one of the most trying times of our lives we turn to family for comfort.
 When entrusting me with the care of your loved one, you can take comfort in knowing that they will be treated as if they are a member of my family.
-I am honored to be a Funeral Director and take great satisfaction in helping families get through difficult times”.
+I am honored to be a Funeral Director and take great satisfaction in helping families get through difficult times.”

-Chuck was born and raised in Sheboygan, WI which is known as the Bratwurst capital of the world.
-Chuck and his wife of 13 years, Jennifer, decided after over 50 years of Wisconsin winters it was time for a change.
-They moved to Knoxville, TN for two years and presently are enjoying the scenic view of the mountain ranges from their home in Forest, VA.
+Chuck and his wife, Jennifer, enjoy the scenic view of the mountain ranges from their home in Forest, VA.
 Chuck and Jen look forward to meeting many new friends and taking in everything that Lynchburg and the state of Virginia has to offer.
-Chuck is also affiliated with local Moose Lodge 715 in Lynchburg, VA.
+Chuck is also affiliated with local Moose Lodge 715 in Lynchburg.